janstarc/HL7-FHIR-Crypto-API/README.md

 # HL7 FHIR Resource Encryptor/Decryptor Microservice API
-The project is described in detail this [thesis](https://repozitorij.uni-lj.si/IzpisGradiva.php?id=103201&lang=eng) *(in Slovenian language)*
+The project is described in detail in this [thesis](https://repozitorij.uni-lj.si/IzpisGradiva.php?id=103201&lang=eng) *(in Slovenian language)*

 # Main goals and architecture
-The main goal of the **HL7 FHIR Crypto API Microservice** is to ensure a safe transfer of HL7 FHIR resources, without the end-user experiencing any change in the use of the app.
+The main goal of the **HL7 FHIR Crypto API Microservice** is to ensure a safe transfer of HL7 FHIR resources from the app to FHIR  server, without the end-user experiencing any change in the use of the app.
 The Crypto API microservice is exposed outwards as a standard HL7 FHIR API interface.

 The only change for the user is that access point for HAPI server is no longer the HAPI server itself, but instead the microservice in this repository.
-There is no change in the database itself - all data is saved in the same way, no matter that some data on the DB is encrypted.
+There is also no change in the database itself - all data is saved in the same way, no matter that some data on the DB is encrypted.

-The goal is that the DB server never gets a decryption key, but only stores encrypted data.
-So, even if attacker gets full access to the DB, the data is useless, because the resources are impossible to be interpreted due to encrypted Patient reference.
+The goal is that the DB server stores encrypted data and never gets a decryption key.
+So, even if an attacker gets a full access to the DB, the data is useless, because the resources are impossible to be interpreted due to encrypted Patient reference.

 ## Architecture